Control of fixed points and existence and uniqueness of centric linking systems: The norm argument and the odd case

 \begin{theorem} Suppose $G$ is a finite group, $S \in \Syl_p(G)$, and $D$ is a $p$-group on which $G$ acts.
 Let $\A$ be a nonempty set of subgroups of $S$, and set $J = \gen{\A}$.
 Assume that $J$ is weakly closed in $S$ with respect to $G$ and that

 Then $C_D(N_G(J)) = C_D(G)$. \end{theorem} \begin{proof} This is Theorem~A1.4 of \cite{Glauberman1971}. \end{proof}

 We refer to Theorem~\ref{T:glawc}, and also to Theorem~\ref{T:glawc2} below, as the \emph{norm argument} for short.
-It is usually applied with $p$ odd and in the presence of quadratic elements in $G$ on $D$ (cf. Lemma~\ref{L:quadnorm}(a)).
+In the past, it has usually been applied with $p$ odd and in the presence of quadratic elements in $G$ on $D$ (cf. Lemma~\ref{L:quadnorm}(a)).

 \begin{definition} For a general setup $(\Gamma, S, Y)$, set $D = Z(Y)$ and $G = \Gamma/C_\Gamma(D)$.
 Let $\A$ be a set of abelian subgroups of $G$ that is invariant under $G$-conjugation.
 For any subgroup $H$ of $G$, set $\A \cap H = \{A \in \A \,|\, A \leq H\}$ and $J_\A(H) = \gen{\A \cap H}$.
 For a subgroup $H$ of $\Gamma$, we let $J_\A(H, D)$ be the preimage in $H$ of $J_\A(HC_\Gamma(D)/C_\Gamma(D))$.
 Often $J_\A(H,D)$ will be abbreviated to $J_\A(H)$ when $D$ is understood. \end{definition}